-Come and explore the town of Greenbushes and its heritage.
+Explore the town of Greenbushes and its heritage.

-Come and explore the 15 km Greenbushes Loop Walk and discover the red tail cockatoos.
+Stroll around the 15 km Greenbushes Loop Walk and discover the red tail cockatoos.

-Come and see where the people of Greenbushes used to mine tin on the 7 km trail.
+See where the people of Greenbushes used to mine tin on the 7 km trail.

 Birdwatching around Bridgetown Greenbushes - Download PDF Guide